 - 60-day rate lock.
 You can increase the time your rate is locked in with Consumer Direct from 30 to 60 days.

 - Custom rate quotes.
 Fill out the prequalification form on its website to get a quote based on the loan you’re interested in and the property’s list price.

 - Strong online reputation.
 Consumer Direct’s 5-star reviews far outweigh its customer complaints, which is uncommon for a mortgage provider.

 - Limited loan programs.
 Consumer Direct’s loan suite lacks USDA loans and HELOCs, as well as any specialty loans.

 - Not available in Maryland.
 If you live in the Old Line State, you’ll need to find another lender.

 - Lack of transparency.
 Consumer Direct’s website doesn’t mention any fees, so you’ll need to speak with a representative for more information.

 What is Consumer Direct?

-Consumer Direct has a number of home loan products to choose from and offers loan applications and customized rate quotes right on its website.
-But its customer support is limited and you’ll need to speak to a representative to learn more about potential lender fees.
+Consumer Direct offers loan applications and customized rate quotes right on its website and has a stellar reputation for customer service.
+But even though it’s an online-only lender, you’ll need to speak to a representative to finish your application and learn more about potential fees.